-When travelling through airports, carrying heavy luggage and keeping track of assorted bags can add to the stress of your journey.
+When travelling through Heathrow Airport, carrying heavy luggage and keeping track of assorted bags can add to the stress of your journey.
 Here you can find information on how to make transporting your luggage easier, and what to do should you lose your possessions.

 If your baggage has been delayed or lost during your flight, you need to inform your airline as soon as possible.
 British Airways passengers can inform the airline of lost luggage at the Arrivals desk, which is situated in the baggage reclaim area.